junthehacker/IFCAT/README.md

+# IMPORTANT NOTICE

+This repository is deprecated, new repository resides in `cms-urg` organization.
+You can find it here: https://github.com/cms-urg/IFCAT-IA

 # IFCAT-IA
 Immediate-Feedback Collaborative Assessment Tool is a collaborative quiz application for the classroom, based on [immediate feedback assessment technique](https://link.springer.com/article/10.1007/BF03395423).